Setting-Matched and Semantics-Scaled Benchmarking of One-Step Generative Models Against Multistep Diffusion and Flow Models: Introduction

 \section{Introduction}

-Recent progress in image generation has been driven by diffusion and flow-based models, producing highly realistic samples but requiring several sequential denoising or ODE steps at inference.
-This multi-step sampling makes state-of-the-art systems expensive to deploy at scale, since generating a single image can require dozens of forward passes through billion-parameter backbones.
-Motivated by this compute bottleneck, a new line of work targets native one-step generation, where a single model evaluation maps noise directly to an image.
-While early efforts relied on distillation, several methods now report strong one-step results without a teacher, including MeanFlow~\cite{geng2025meanflow}, Improved MeanFlow (iMF)~\cite{geng2025improvedmeanflow}, and SoFlow~\cite{luo2025soflow}.
-Despite this rapid progress, comparing one-step models to established multi-step systems remains nontrivial.
-First, models are often reported under heterogeneous inference settings: one-step flow models are typically trained and evaluated under ImageNet label-ID conditioning, while state-of-the-art systems such as Stable Diffusion 3.5 and FLUX.1 are trained for text conditioning.
-Second, reported results depend on inference heuristics and hyperparameters, especially classifier-free guidance (CFG), which can substantially alter both quantitative metrics and qualitative appearance.
-Third, the field often centers evaluation around Fr\'echet Inception Distance (FID), which measures sample quality in the InceptionNetv3 feature space but does not directly capture text-image alignment or human preference.
-Together, these factors make it unclear how competitive one-step models are under matched guidance and step settings, and whether optimizing FID alone yields the best visual quality.
+Recent progress in image generation has been driven by diffusion and flow-based models that produce realistic samples, but require several sequential denoising or ODE steps at inference.
+This makes state-of-the-art systems expensive to deploy, since generating a single image can require dozens of forward passes through billion-parameter backbones.
+Motivated by this bottleneck, recent work has targeted native one-step generation, where a single model evaluation maps noise directly to an image.
+While early efforts relied on distillation, newer methods now report strong one-step results without a teacher, including MeanFlow~\cite{geng2025meanflow}, Improved MeanFlow (iMF)~\cite{geng2025improvedmeanflow}, and SoFlow~\cite{luo2025soflow}.
+Yet, comparing one-step models against established multi-step systems remains nontrivial.
+First, models are often reported under heterogeneous inference settings, such as label-ID conditioning versus text conditioning and different classifier-free guidance (CFG) values, which alter metrics and appearance.
+Second, evaluation is often centered around Fr\'echet Inception Distance (FID), which does not directly capture text-image alignment or human preference.
+These factors make it unclear how competitive one-step models are under matched guidance and step settings, and whether optimizing FID alone yields the best visual quality.